felipetavares/flow/design/gdd.md

 The keypad numbers/`h`, `j`, `k`, and `l` can be used to move around.

+# Combat

+Meele and gun combat.
+Also, lots of explosives.

+Maybe hacking?

 # Thank you

 for motivating me to start this project!